Lillian Moller Gilbreth: Early life and education

 Moller had begun to think of a professional career rather than staying at home after graduation.
 She now wished to be called Lillian because she felt it was a more dignified name for a university graduate, and she left home to enroll in graduate school at Columbia University in New York City.
 Her literature professor Charles Gayley had suggested she study there with Brander Matthews.
 Graduate enrollment at Columbia was almost half women at the time, but Matthews would not allow them in his classes.
 Instead, she studied literature with George Edward Woodberry.
 A lasting influence was her study with the psychologist Edward Thorndike, newly appointed at Columbia.
 Though she became ill with pleurisy and was brought home by her father, she continued to refer to him in her later work.
 Back in California, she returned to the University of California in August 1901 to work toward a master's degree in literature.
 Under the supervision of Gayley, she wrote a thesis on Ben Jonson's play Bartholomew Fair, and received her master's degree in the spring of 1902.

 Moller began studies for a PhD at the University of California, but took time off to travel through Europe in the spring of 1903.
 Following her marriage to Frank Bunker Gilbreth in 1904 and relocation to New York, she completed a dissertation for a doctorate from the University of California, Berkeley, in 1911, but was not awarded the degree due to her noncompliance with residency requirements for doctoral candidates.
 The dissertation was published as The Psychology of Management: The Function of the Mind in Determining, Teaching and Installing Methods of Least Waste in 1914.

 After the Gilbreths relocated their family to Providence, Rhode Island, Lillian enrolled at Brown University.
 She earned a Ph.D. in applied psychology in 1915, which made her the first of the pioneers of industrial management to have a doctorate.
 The topic of her dissertation was efficient teaching methods and titled Some Aspects of Eliminating Waste in Teaching.
+Her doctoral dissertation was published in 2019 as a book titled Eliminating Waste in Teaching (ISBN 978-1-7320191-0-2).